• Skip to main content

 White Chinchillas

-White chinchillas are exactly how they sound.
+The white chinchilla is exactly how it sounds.
 They are white and typically have no yellow tint or casting.
 White chinchillas typically have a darker ear cast.
 Two white chinchillas of opposite sexes should not be bred together.

 Heterozygous Beige Chinchillas

-These chinchillas have a blend of violet and beige.
+These chinchillas have a blend of violet and beige chinchilla genes.
 This breed of chinchillas is unique, due to a purple tint color to their eyes.
 Pretty cool.

 Violet Chinchillas